Shoes for Diabetic Feet UK: NHS Guidance and What to Buy

 Key Features to Look For

-When choosing shoes for diabetic feet, look for the following specific features:
+When you're choosing shoes for diabetic feet, these are the specific things to check:

 - No internal seams: seams create friction points that can break down fragile skin.
-Look for seamless linings or bonded constructions.
+Look for seamless linings or bonded construction.

-- High, wide toe box: the toe area should be both wide and tall to prevent pressure on the tops of the toes, which is critical for people with claw toes or hammer toes.
+- High, wide toe box: the toe area needs to be both wide and tall so there's no pressure on the tops of the toes.
+This matters a lot if you have claw toes or hammer toes.

-- 20mm+ internal depth: extra depth accommodates swelling (which can fluctuate throughout the day) and orthotic insoles.
+- 20mm+ internal depth: extra depth for swelling (which can change throughout the day) and orthotic insoles.

-- Adjustable upper: Velcro straps, laces, or hook-and-loop closures allow the fit to be adjusted as swelling changes during the day.
+- Adjustable upper: Velcro straps, laces, or hook-and-loop closures so you can adjust the fit as swelling changes.

-- Cushioned sole: shock-absorbing midsole material reduces impact forces on vulnerable feet.
+- Cushioned sole: shock-absorbing midsole material to reduce impact on vulnerable feet.

-- Lightweight construction: under 500g per shoe where possible, to reduce fatigue and make walking easier.
+- Lightweight construction: under 500g per shoe where possible.
+Heavy shoes add fatigue and make walking harder.

 Recommended UK Brands for Diabetic Footwear

-- Cosyfeet: extra-roomy footwear designed in the UK with input from healthcare professionals.
-Seamless linings, removable insoles, and widths up to 6E.
-Extensive range including slippers, outdoor shoes, and boots.
+- Cosyfeet: extra-roomy footwear designed in the UK with healthcare professional input.
+Seamless linings, removable insoles, widths up to 6E.
+Good range including slippers, outdoor shoes, and boots.

-- DB Wider Fit: British manufacturer offering widths up to 8E.
-Many styles specifically designed for diabetic feet with seamless interiors and extra depth.
-Strong range of men's and women's styles.
+- DB Wider Fit: British manufacturer with widths up to 8E.
+Many styles built specifically for diabetic feet with seamless interiors and extra depth.
+Strong men's and women's range.

-- Sandpiper: specialist in extra-wide and extra-deep footwear.
-Designed for medical needs including diabetes.
-Soft, stretch uppers that accommodate swelling and deformities.
+- Sandpiper: extra-wide and extra-deep footwear designed for medical needs including diabetes.
+Soft stretch uppers that cope with swelling and deformities.

 - Padders: wide-fitting shoes up to 6E with cushioned footbeds and removable insoles.
-Long-established UK brand with good availability in high-street retailers.
+Long-established UK brand, easy to find on the high street.

-- Hotter: mainstream comfort brand with removable insoles and cushioned footbeds.
-While not specifically marketed for diabetes, many styles meet the criteria for low-risk diabetic footwear.
+- Hotter: a mainstream comfort brand with removable insoles and cushioned footbeds.
+Not marketed for diabetes specifically, but many styles tick the boxes for low-risk diabetic footwear.

-- Orthofeet: designed specifically for medical conditions including diabetes.
-Features include seamless interiors, orthotic insoles, and wide, deep toe boxes.
+- Orthofeet: built specifically for medical conditions including diabetes.
+Seamless interiors, orthotic insoles, and wide deep toe boxes.
 Available online in the UK.

 Daily Foot Checks